lab-cosmo/torch-pme/CONTRIBUTING.rst

 Getting the code
 ----------------

-The first step when developing metatensor is to `create a fork`_ of the main repository on github, and then clone it locally:
+The first step when developing torch-pme is to `create a fork`_ of the main repository on github, and then clone it locally:

 .. code-block:: bash

     git clone <insert/your/fork/url/here>
-    cd metatensor
+    cd torch-pme

     # setup the local repository so that the main branch tracks changes in
     # the original repository